inconsistent-dg/AC-Modding/ACNH/NHSE.md

 There are 2 ways you can get your villager to move out, or be in boxes.
 There's a Forced Move Out, and an Irregular Move out.
 The Forced move out is the "cleaner" method of moving villagers out, and works as it should in the normal game.
 The villager will be in boxes, and by the next day, whether invited by a visitor or not, the villager will be gone.

 The Irregular move out is the "dirtier" method.
-It will keep the villager in boxes *forever*, meaning that even if a day passes without a player picking thhem up, they will still be there tomorrow.
+It will keep the villager in boxes *forever*, meaning that even if a day passes without a player picking them up, they will still be there tomorrow.
 And the next day. *And the next day*. ***And the next day***.
 So, forever.
-This is great if you run a treasure island, and don't want to revert the time everyday, or if you're a "normal" player who wants to trade a villager, but don't know when a visitor is coming.
+This is great if you run a treasure island, and don't want to revert the time every day, or if you're a "normal" player who wants to trade a villager, but don't know when a visitor is coming.

-Setting the flag (024 - ForceMoveOut) to 1 works as a force move out (hence the name.)
+Setting the flag (024 - ForceMoveOut) to 1 works as a forced move out (hence the name.)
 If you want your villagers to stay in boxes forever, don't set the flag.
 Only checking the box acts as an irregular move out.

 ### **Edit Villager**